Published: Nov 16, 2018Time to read: 3mins Category: Learning

 Despite what you may read in other places, tenancy has no effect on scalability, when developed using a well thought out distribution and upgrade management strategy.

-NetDimensions LMS, for instance (no pun intended), is a secure SaaS single-tenant solution well-known within the realm of high-consequence organizations with the need for scalable software solutions.
+The PeopleFluent LMS, for instance, is a secure SaaS single-tenant solution well-known within the realm of high-consequence organizations with the need for scalable software solutions.

 Last but certainly not least, a single-tenant LMS also offers a privacy guarantee that a multi-tenant solution could feasibly lack.
 While top-level security is, of course, possible with multi-tenant software, there are fewer risks of privacy breaches overall when you have a standalone system.